 22. ANNEXURE B: IMPLEMENTATION GUIDE

-The Municipality will need to standardise its backup solution and backup medium across all sites to implement the policy.
-The backup medium may include data replication to another site.
-Off-site storage of the backups may therefore be
+The Municipality will need to standardize its backup solution and backup medium across all sites to implement the policy.

-A supplier must be selected to cater for off-site storage of backups if another governmententity will not be used.
+A supplier must be selected to cater for cloud storage of backups if another government entity will not be used.